 For inbound calls, the calls flow from the service provider to the Avaya SBCE then to Session Manager.
-Session Manager uses the configured dial patterns (or regular expressions) and routing policies to determine the recipient (in this case Communication Manager) and on which link to send the call.
+Session Manager uses the configured dial patterns (or regular expressions) and routing policies to determine the recipient (in this case the Communication Manager) and on which link to send the call.
 Once the call arrives at Communication Manager, further incoming call treatment, such as incoming digit translations and class of service restrictions may be performed.

 Outbound calls to the PSTN are first processed by Communication Manager and may be subject to outbound features such as automatic route selection, digit manipulation and class of service restrictions.
 Once Communication Manager selects the proper SIP trunk, the call is routed to Session Manager.
-Session Manager once again uses the configured dial patterns (or regular expressions) to determine the route to the Avaya SBCE.
-From the Avaya SBCE, the call is sent to Windstream SIP Trunking.
+The Session Manager once again uses the configured dial patterns (or regular expressions) to determine the route to the Avaya SBCE.
+From the Avaya SBCE, the call is sent to Level 3 SIP Trunking.

-For the majority of the testing, outbound calls from the enterprise were sent with 10 digits in the SIP source headers (i.e., From, Contact, and P-Asserted-Identity) and 11 digits in the SIP destination headers (Request URI and To).
-For inbound calls, Windstream sent 10 digits in both the source headers and destination headers.
+For the compliance test, 10 digit numbering was used for this purpose.
+Thus for outbound calls, the enterprise sent 10 digits in the SIP source headers (i.e., From, Contact, and P-Asserted-Identity).
+The enterprise was configured to send 11 digits in the SIP destination headers (Request URI and To).
+For inbound calls, Level 3 sent 10 digits in both the source headers and destination headers.